Live From SF Sketchfest 2020

 Get stuff that she doesn't wear.

-Get your bandana and tie it around your leg, like Scott Bayo.
+Get your bandana and tie it around your leg like Scott Bayo.

-liven up your outfits and see, start wearing neckerchiefs, Matt.
+Liven up your outfits.
+And see, start wearing neckerchiefs, Matt.

-And buy, and I order you to buy a neckerchief for a neckerchief, the most distinctive neckerchief that is available via Jesse Thorne's men's and persons fashion
+a neckerchief, the most distinctive neckerchief that is available via Jesse Thorne's men's and persons fashion

 website.
+Put thisonshop.com.

-One that Wiki would never, ever wear, and wear that neckerchief.
+One that Wiki would never ever wear.

+And wear that neckerchief.
 Team Wiki Matt forever with pride.

 That is all.

-Wiki and Matt,
+Wiki and Matt.

-please welcome to the stage Jason Robertson.
+Please welcome to the stage Jason Robertson.

-All right, let's see.
+All right.
+Let's see.

 Who did you say?
+I said Jason Robertson.

+And who else?
 On my paper here, it just says Jason Robertson.

+Sorry.
 Jason.

 Jason?

 You know the rules of this court, do you not?
+There shall be no disputes against society A, B, me, C, yourself.

 Are you bringing a case against yourself, Jason?